Our Governance and Membership Policy

 - how to become an LUUC member

-- the structure and operation of the congregation’s standing committees, namely the Board of Trustees, the Nominating Committee
+- the structure and operation of the congregation’s standing committees, namely the Board of Directors, the Nominating Committee

 - and the Responsible Membership Committees.